ilya-andreev2/killer-virus/README.md

 ## Code Instructions

 Download this repository and run the desired _T##-code.R_ code in RStudio.
-The code was not tested thoroughly on Mac, only Windows - you might need to troubleshoot a bit.
+The code was not tested thoroughly on Mac, only Windows.

 The R files in each folder generally follow the same structure, adapted to the particular experimental settings.
 If this is your first time running this code, we recommend starting with _T10-code.R_ (QTL mapping) as it's slightly better annotated.